regisftm/azure-fortinet-fabric-bootcamp/modules/module-10-fortianalyzer/README.md

    - **Log Denied Traffic**: `Enable`
 4. Click **"OK"** for each policy

-### 3.5 Repeat for FortiGate B
+### 4.3 Repeat for FortiGate on-prem

-1. Access FortiGate B using its management IP
+1. Access FortiGate on-prem using its management IP
 2. Configure identical log settings as FortiGate A
 3. Ensure both FortiGates send logs to the same FortiAnalyzer

 ---

-## Step 6: Generate and View Log Data
+## Step 5 Generate and View Log Data

-### 6.1 Generate Traffic for Logging
+### 5.1 Generate Traffic for Logging

 1. From various VMs, generate different types of traffic: